abdulg/the-tao-of-programming/en/book-1.md

   Therefore Space and Time are Yin and Yang of programming.

-  Programmers that do not comprehend the Tao are always running out of time and space for there programs.
+  Programmers that do not comprehend the Tao are always running out of time and space for their programs.
 Programmers that comprehend the Tao always have enough time and space to accomplish their goals.

   How could it be otherwise?